MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 When Exchange Online uses the new capabilities for Office 365 Message Encryption, a new email option becomes available: **Encrypt-Only**.

-This option is available to tenants who use Exchange Online and can be selected in Outlook on the web, as another rights protection option for a mail flow rule, and from Outlook when you have Office 365 ProPlus with a minimum version of [1804](/officeupdates/monthly-channel-2018#outlook-feature-updates-4).
+This option is available to tenants who use Exchange Online and can be selected in Outlook on the web, as another rights protection option for a mail flow rule, as an Office 365 DLP action, and from Outlook when you have Office 365 ProPlus with a minimum version of [1804](/officeupdates/monthly-channel-2018#outlook-feature-updates-4).
 For more information, see the following blog post announcement from the Office team: [Encrypt only rolling out in Office 365 Message Encryption](https://aka.ms/omefeb2018).

 When this option is selected, the email is encrypted and recipients must be authenticated.
 Then, the recipients have all usage rights except **Save As, Export** and **Full Control**.
 This combination of usage rights means that the recipients have no restrictions except that they cannot remove the protection.
 For example, a recipient can copy from the email, print it, and forward it.